Signs And Symptoms Of Dry Eye

 Persistent dryness, scratchiness and a burning sensation on your eyes are common symptoms of dry eye syndrome.
 These symptoms alone may be enough for your eye doctor to diagnose dry eye syndrome.

 Sometimes, he or she may want to measure the amount of tears in your eyes.
 A thin strip of filter paper placed at the edge of the eye, called a Schirmer test, is one way of measuring this.

-Some people with dry eyes also experience a "foreign body sensation" - the feeling that something is in the eye.
-And it may seem odd, but sometimes dry eye syndrome can cause watery eyes, because the excessive dryness works to overstimulate production of the watery component of your eye's tears.
+People with dry eyes may also experience a "foreign body sensation" - the feeling that something is in the eye.
+And it may seem odd, but sometimes dry eye syndrome can cause watery eyes because the excessive dryness is made worse with heated air, wind or the cold in the mornings etc. This increase in irritation causes an over-stimulation in the production of the watery component of your eye's tears.

 Just because you're in California, doesn't mean the sun is the only cause for you to have irritable, dry eyes.
 In dry eye syndrome, the tear glands that moisturize the eye don't produce enough tears, or the tears have a chemical composition that causes them to evaporate too quickly.